d-flood/criticus/README.md

 - Tutorials to come soon...

-Beeware Briefcase used for project scaffolding and packaging distributables
+Beeware Briefcase was used for project scaffolding and packaging distributable Windows and MacOS standalone versions